-A charger is a large plate that sits underneath your dinner plate on a place setting.
+A charger is a large plate plate that sits underneath your dinner plate on a place setting.
 Quite often this will help finish the look of the table by adding colour or style.

 This is a spray of flowers normally given to the mother of the bride and mother of the groom to wear on their wrist or pinned to their clothes.
 You may also choose to give one to other female members of your family or close friends who are not part of the bridal party.

-A wedding that is taking place abroad or far from where you live, therefor you need to plan from afar.
+A wedding that is taking place abroad or far from where you live therefor you need to plan from afar.
 You may require a wedding planner to assist with a destination wedding as it can become stressful very quickly when you're not there to oversee things.

-A venue that you pay a one off rental amount for the use of, but get absolutely nothing else.
+A venue that you pay a one off rental amount for the use of but get absolutely nothing else.
 If you book a dry hire venue you will need to source caterers, decorators, catering equipment and possibly toilets.

 A small gift that you give to guests as a thank you for attending your wedding.
 Traditionally these were sugared almonds.
 They are normally placed on each persons place setting at the wedding breakfast table.
 If you are having a more informal dining experience you can lay them out on a table or think of a fun way to get them to you guests.
 There is no need to spend a lot on a wedding favour, not unless you want to but something that is thoughtful and will remind your guests of your wedding day is great.

 This is a term you will more than likely hear your photographer use.
-The first look is that moment when the Bride and Groom catch sight of each other on their wedding day.
+The first look is that moment that the Bride and Groom catch sight of each other no their wedding day.
 It is a moment that can never be replicated so the photographer will be poised and ready to catch it.
 It is best to have 2 photographers if you want to catch both the Bride and Grooms reaction is it only lasts a second or 2.

 In house catering